chimpanze/taggy-sdk/PUBLISHING.md

    ```
    Use your GitHub username, personal access token as password, and GitHub email.

+2. Update the version in package.json manually following semantic versioning principles.

-2. Build the package:
+3. Build the package:
    ```bash
    npm run build
    ```

-3. Publish to GitHub Packages:
+4. Publish to GitHub Packages:
    ```bash
    npm publish
    ```

+5. Create a GitHub release manually.

-Note that manual publication should be a fallback option.
-The GitHub Actions workflow is the preferred method for publishing new versions.
+Note that manual publication should be used only in emergency situations.
+The automated GitHub Actions workflow is the standard method for publishing new versions.